scrabbletank/farhome-rules/rulesdoc.md

 - **Casting Time:** 9 AP
 - **Range:** self
-- **Duration:** concentration, 1 minute
+- **Duration:** concentration, 5 minutes

 You cover yourself in a layer of force, warding yourself from harm.
 Make a spellcasting roll against 2 terrible dice.
 On success you gain _Resistance 1_ to all damage, increasing by 1 for each critical.
-While the ward holds you are immune to gaining Poison, Slow, Sleep, Paralyze, and are uneffected by hazardous terrain.
+While the ward holds you are immune to gaining the Poison, Slow, Sleep, Paralyze, Weaken, and Staggered conditions and are immune to damaging effects from hazardous terrain.

 The duration increases by 1 minute for each level cast above 8th.